 To watch RTE Player abroad, you want to give the impression you’re in Ireland and this is possible and extremely easy with a VPN.

 To get a VPN, you need to sign up with a VPN provider.
 A VPN costs about US$5-$10 per month and bigger savings can be made the longer you subscribe for.

 There are basically thousands of providers of VPN services around the world.
 To watch RTE Player abroad, you need to sign up to a provider that offers an Irish connection.
 Many of the bigger providers do, but some of the smaller ones don’t.

-After extensive testing we found only NordVPN offers access to the Irish edition of the RTE Player website.
+After extensive testing we found ExpressVPN offers access to the Irish edition of the RTE Player website.
 While other providers offer Irish connections they only allow you to access the international edition with reduced content.

 What do I do when I’ve signed up

 - Sign up to ExpressVPN and you’ll be supplied with either software for your computer or laptop or an app for your phone or tablet.

 - Download and install it from the link provided.